X-HACKRAWI/FreeSms/README.md

 - The script requires working network connection to work.
 - No balance will be deducted for using this script to send SMS.
 - Don't put spaces in between phone number (Ex- 99999 99999)
-- Make sure you are using the latest version of X-SMS
+- Make sure you are using the latest version of FreeSms
 - Make sure you are using Python v3.

 Here's how you can check it.
 Type this command in your terminal.